 Industry experts predict that businesses will need to hire 200,000 data analysts by 2018, with suitably qualified candidates already in short supply.
 Therefore, SaluteMyJob, IBM UK and the Corsham Institute joined together to provide veterans with free training and certification in IBM’s i2 Analyst’s Notebook data analysis and QRadar cyber security products.

-- SalutemyJob’s partnership with IBM and the Corsham Institute has successfully trained around 100 ex-military jobseekers on IBM’s data analysis and cyber security tools to address a growing shortage of data analysts and cyber security specialists.
+SalutemyJob’s partnership with IBM and the Corsham Institute has successfully trained around 100 ex-military jobseekers on IBM’s data analysis and cyber security tools to address a growing shortage of data analysts and cyber security specialists.
 Employers are welcome to visit our courses and to meet the students.
-Dates for the autumn are 4th-8th September and 30th October - 3rd November 2017, both at Corsham.
+All courses are held at our offices in Corsham.

 3. Form a partnership